 Benefits and Drawbacks of Merged Mining

-- Power Efficiency: The joint mining between a parent chain and auxiliary chains does not increase the computational power required for the process.
+- Power Efficiency: The pooled mining between a parent chain and auxiliary chains does not increase the computational power required for the process.
 You can owe this fact to the process being simultaneous in both chains.

 - Auxiliary Chain Recognition: Since the secondary chain is relatively new compared to the main chain, it can gain popularity.
 Hence, their value has a chance to increase, which is significant for their growth.